preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 These options are available for most views:

 + **Date**: Select the property that contains the date for the item(s) to display.
 Available for Roller, Listing with image, Dynamic Roller, Card and Newsletter.
++ **Dialog Image**: Select image to display, if any.
+Available when ypu have selected "Open Page as a dialog".
 + **Hide block when no data**: Select this option if the block should be hidden when there's nothing to display.
 + **Hide if read**: Select this option to hide all pages the logged in user has visited.
 This affects all pages, including news.
 + **Highlight non-read**: This option makes sure non-read pages are highlighted.
 Default=selected.
 Deselect if you don't want that.
 + **Image**: Select the property that contains the image for the item(s) to display.
 Available for Roller, Listing with image, Dynamic Roller, Card and Newsletter views.
 + **Image Ratio**: Select ratio for the image; Landscape, Square or Wide.
 Available for Roller, Listing with image, Dynamic Roller and Newsletter.
++ **Link label**: Add the text to be shown for the link here.
+Available only if "Show link" is selected.
++ **Link url**: Add the url to open when a user clicks the link.
+Available only if "Show link" is selected.
 + **No result text**: Enter the text that will be shown if no page can be displayed.
 + **Open in Editor**: Available for all views except Calendar.
 (A description will be added soon).
 + **Open in new tab**: If the link should be opened in a new tab (as opposed to in current window or dialog), select this option.
++ **Open page as a dialog**: If the page should be opened in a dialog instead for in a page (new or current), select this option.
 + **Padding**: Add some padding between the list and the block border, if needed.
 + **Paging**: Select paging here; "No paging", "Classic" or "Scroll".
 Available for List View, Dynamic Roller, Card and Newsletter.
 + **Show Likes/Comments**: If the number of likes and comments should be displayed for the item, select this option.
 Available for Roller, Listing with image, Dynamic Roller and Card.